Faculty and Staff Resources

 Faculty and staff who receive a positive test must report their result to Community Health and Well-Being (CHWB):

 CMU’s global locations will communicate vaccine and mitigation requirements to their faculty and staff separately, consistent with their regional contexts.

 - At Home Test Kits: For employees participating in the pharmacy benefit, the Office of Human Resources is partnering with CVS Caremark for either direct coverage or reimbursement for the cost of COVID-19 at home test kits.
 For both options, employees are limited to eight tests per 30 consecutive days.
 Faculty and staff are also eligible to vend 1 test kit (1 test in each kit), through our one of our 4 campus vending machine locations as supplies are available.

 - Facial Coverings/Masks: Facial coverings both indoors and outdoors are optional, but remain strongly recommended.
 Faculty and staff are eligible to vend 1 package of 2 KN95 masks each week through our one of our 4 campus vending machine locations as supplies are available.

 Attendees of in-person meetings and student organization and university-sponsored events are allowed up to 100% of space capacity, and food may be served.

 Health and Wellness

 Our first priority is your safety and well-being.
-Learn what to do if you experience symptoms on our Health & Wellness page.
+Learn what to do if you experience symptoms on the Symptoms & Reporting page.